Open problems and questions about geodesics: Lorentzian metrics and metrics of arbitrary signature.

 A negative answer to this question would give an easy proof of the semi-Riemannian version of the projective Lichnerowicz-Obata conjecture:

-{\it Let a connected Lie group $G$ act on a complete manifold $(M^{n\ge 2}, g)$ by projective transformations (diffeomorphisms take geodesics to geodesics without necessarily preserving the parametrization).
+{\it Let a connected Lie group $G$ act on a closed manifold (of dimension at least $2$) by projective transformations (diffeomorphisms that take geodesics to geodesics without necessarily preserving the parameterization).
 Then $G$ acts by isometries, or $g$ has constant sectional curvature. }

 If $g$ is Riemannian, the conjecture was proved in \cite{Matveev2005,Matveev2007}.
-The proof is complicated, and does not generalize to the semi-Riemannian setting in dimensions $\ge 3$ (in dimension 2, under the assumption that the manifold is closed, the conjecture was proved in \cite{Matveev2012b}).
-Fortunately, in the semi-Riemannian case the following argument gives a proof for closed manifolds provided that the answer to the question above is positive.
+For metrics of Lorentzian signature, the conjecture was proved in dimension 2 in \cite{Matveev2012b} and for all other dimensions in \cite{Bo-Ma-Ro2015}.
+The proof is complicated, and does not generalize for other signatures.
+In the semi-Riemannian case the following argument gives a proof for closed manifolds provided that the answer to the Question \ref{qst:ab} above is positive.

 It is known (see, for example, \cite{Matveev2007}) that a 1-form $\eta_i$ generates a one-parameter group of projective transformations, if and only if

 (for a certain 1-form $\lambda_i$).
 We take a light line geodesic $\gamma(t) $, multiply the above equation by $\dot\gamma^i\dot\gamma^j\dot\gamma^k $ (and sum with respect to repeating indexes) at every point $\gamma(t)$ of the geodesic.
 The terms with the metric $g$ disappear since $g_{ij} \dot\gamma^i\dot\gamma^j=0$, so we obtain the equation $\frac{d^2}{dt^2}\eta(\dot\gamma(t)) =0$ implying that $\eta(\dot\gamma(t)) = t\cdot C_1 + C_2$.
 A negative answer to the question above implies that $C_1=0$.
 Hence $\eta(\dot\gamma(t))$ is constant, which in turn implies that $\eta_{i,j}+ \eta_{j,i}$ is proportional to $g_{ij}$.
 Then the covector field $\eta_i$ generates a one-parameter group of conformal transformations.
 Finally, the proof of the conjecture follows from a classical observation of H. Weyl \cite{Weyl1921} that every transformation that is projective and conformal is a homothety.